epfl-lara/stainless/core/src/sphinx/tutorial.rst

 checking these conditions at run-time (which standard Scala does), Stainless can analyze the specifications statically and prove them for *all* executions, or, if they are wrong, automatically find inputs for which the conditions fail.
-(Moreover, it can execute specifications alone without the code, it can do synthesis, and repair.)

 Consider the following definition inside of an object `TestMax`.